 In 1818, at age 48, Philippine Duchesne set out with four other Sacred Heart nuns on a voyage across the Atlantic Ocean and upriver from New Orleans to the tiny village of St. Charles on the Missouri River, 25 miles from St. Louis.
 There, in a primitive log cabin, Mother Duchesne opened the Academy of the Sacred Heart—the first free school west of the Mississippi, and the first of many Schools of the Sacred Heart in the United States.
 To learn more, visit First Sacred Heart School in America.

-Following is an excerpt of HEC-TV’s A Mission to Educate, a video about the history of Catholic education in the Archdiocese of St. Louis.
+The following video is an excerpt of HEC-TV’s A Mission to Educate, about the history of Catholic education in the Archdiocese of St. Louis.
 This excerpt describes the Academy’s founding by Philippine Duchesne in 1818.

 IMPORTANT DATES IN ACADEMY HISTORY